DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-modes/scheduling.md

 ` foundations get logs scheduler <job_id>`

-This command will retrieve logs for the given job from the `scheduler` execution environment, which is the default environment for Atlas CE.
+This command will retrieve logs for the given job from the `scheduler` execution environment, which is the default environment for Atlas.

 #### Retrieving archives
 Now that we've run a few jobs, lets retrieve the archive for one of the jobs and see how Atlas provides us with experiment version control.
 Copy the UUID for one of the jobs from the GUI and execute the following command in the console:
 `foundations get job scheduler <job_id>`

-This command will retrieve the job bundle from the `scheduler` execution environment, which is the default environment for Atlas CE.
+This command will retrieve the job bundle from the `scheduler` execution environment, which is the default environment for Atlas.
 The job bundle contains the state of the directory at the time the job was executed.
 This creates an audit trail for all experiments and their associated artifacts in case a specific model and its code need to be retrieved.